Penn Masala: India tours

-The group has traveled to India multiple times.
-In 2002, the group traveled to Mumbai, India to perform at the Star Screen Awards, during which time the members appeared on MTV Asia.
+The group has travelled to India multiple times.
+In 2002, the group travelled to Mumbai, India to perform at the Star Screen Awards, during which time the members appeared on MTV Asia.
 In 2006, the group celebrated its 10th anniversary with a tour of India.
 The men performed at such venues as the National Centre for the Performing Arts at Nariman Point in Mumbai and Swabhumi in Kolkata.
 In January 2010, the group did another tour across India, selling out the Hard Rock Cafes in New Delhi and Mumbai.
 Penn Masala also performed at the Oberoi Trident at a ceremony honoring the achievements of Reliance Industries Chairman Mukesh Ambani.
 Present were many notable personalities, including Nita Ambani, director Rajkumar Hirani, director/producer Vidhu Vinod Chopra, former Chief Minister of Jammu and Kashmir Farooq Abdullah, actors Imran Khan, Rahul Bose and Vinod Khanna, and cricketer Sachin Tendulkar among others.
 The group also performed at the well-known Lumbini Park Amphitheatre in Hyderabad, and were featured in numerous media outlets, including NDTV, CNBC TV 18, BBC Asia, The Hindustan Times, Zee TV, and CNN-IBN among others.
 Penn Masala's fourth India tour took place in January 2013, where they shot a music video of "Fix You / Ishq Bina" and performed in five cities across all of the Hard Rock Cafes in the entire country.
 The January 2013 tour was covered by many major India new outlets, including The Times of India and DNA India, who met with members Ram Narayan and Sam Levenson to write about the tour.
-Their most recent tour to India was in May 2017.
+Their most recent tour to India was in May 2023.